UniExeterRSE/intro-to-isca/_episodes/file_transfer.md

 2) `hostname`: the remote address for the machine
 3) `filepath`: the path to the file on the specified machine

 While one can run `scp` commands from either the source or the target, if one is transfering to/from a personal machine, I would recommend running the commands there rather than on the server.
+Like when using `ssh`, `scp` will by default prompt you for your login password each time you run the command.

 For example, to copy *modules.txt* from ISCA to the *Downloads* folder on your laptop, run this command on your laptop in either a Unix shell or Windows Powershell terminal, making sure to specify your own `username`.
 ~~~